List of Suits characters: Monica Eton

 Monica Eton, played by Gina Holden, is a former senior associate attorney at Pearson Hardman, who was Daniel Hardman's mistress.
 She first appears in the second season flashback episode 'Rewind'.
 Five years before the events of season 1, Monica was a senior associate at Pearson Hardman and a close friend of Rachel Zane.
-Louis Litt had a huge crush on her, waiting for her outside her office, following her in the hallways, and perpetually asked her out despite the fact that she rebuffed and rejected him again and again.
-He also followed her outside the office; he would sit and stare at her while she took her lunch at a nearby diner, and follow her home.
-When Rachel Zane notices this, she mentions to Monica that there are legal avenues to prevents this; Monica dismisses this with reassurance, saying that 'the day I need laws to protect myself from Louis Litt is the day I stop being a lawyer'.
-Throughout this time, she is conducting a clandestine affair with the firm's managing partner; during Harvey's investigation of Daniel Hardman's embezzlement, Rachel mentions to Donna that Monica is absent every Tuesday for pilates, coincidentally at the same time when Hardman is absent from the office weekly for lunches at the Harvard Club, which he claims (later found out to be falsely so) to Jessica is, in reality, taking his wife to chemotherapy.
-Donna tells Harvey, who investigates and deduces that the money he's been embezzling is actually for supporting his affair with Monica; Harvey forces him into resigning by threatening to tell his wife, and name Jessica as his successor.
-Despite lacking evidence of Monica's complicity in the embezzlement, Jessica deems Monica a liability and demands her immediate resignation from the firm, which Louis Litt accepts from Monica on Jessica's behalf.
+Louis Litt had a huge crush on her and perpetually asked her out despite the fact that she repeatedly rejected his advances.
+Throughout this time, she is conducting a clandestine affair with the firm's managing partner, Daniel Hardman; during Harvey's investigation of Hardman's embezzlement, Rachel mentions to Donna that Monica is absent every Tuesday for a Pilates class, coincidentally at the same time when Hardman is absent from the office weekly taking his wife to chemotherapy.
+Donna tells Harvey, who investigates and deduces that the money he has been embezzling is actually for supporting his affair with Monica; Harvey forces him into resigning by threatening to tell his wife.
+Despite no concrete evidence that Monica was aware of the embezzlement, she is still fired by Jessica for the affair and deemed a liability to the firm.

-Monica returns in the second half of the second season as the main plaintiff in a wrongful termination suit against Jessica Pearson, and hires Daniel Hardman as her attorney, who manipulates the suit by intentionally stalling the proceedings and dragging it out, stretching the firm's resources to the limit.
-Hardman admits this to Harvey, but insists that it is on behalf of Monica.
-Approached by Mike, Monica later agrees to settle the wrongful termination suit against Jessica.
+Monica returns in the second half of the second season to file suit with Hardman's help: one for wrongful termination against Jessica and one for sexual harassment against Louis.
+The two manipulate the proceedings by intentionally dragging them out, with their intention to drain the firm's resources.
+Mike is ultimately able to persuade Monica to settle after appealing to her senses.